-So, you want to get into triathlon and you’ve got the cycling chops, but is your bike going to cut it?
+So, you want to get into triathlon and you’ve got the cycling chops, but have you got a triathlon bike good enough to compete - or even that allows you to take part?

 Triathlon bikes come in a bewildering range of shapes, sizes, styles, and prices – so where do you begin?